kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### server_header

 Set the value of Server header for replies generated by Kamailio.
-It must contain the header name, but not the ending CRLF.
+It must contain the header name, but not the ending `CRLF`.

 Example of usage: